ibericode/mailchimp-for-wordpress/readme.txt

 Mailchimp is a newsletter service that allows you to send out email campaigns to a list of email subscribers.
 It is free for lists with up to 500 email subscribers, which is why it is the newsletter-service of choice for thousands of small businesses across the globe.

-This plugin allows you to tightly integrate your WordPress site with your Mailchimp account.

-If you are not yet using Mailchimp, [creating an account is 100% free and only takes you about 30 seconds](http://mailchimp.com/monkey-rewards/?utm_source=freemium_newsletter&utm_medium=email&utm_campaign=monkey_rewards&aid=a2d08947dcd3683512ce174c5&afl=1).
+If you are not yet using Mailchimp, [creating an account is 100% free and only takes you about 30 seconds](http://eepurl.com/igOGeX).

 == Installation ==